chiniczR/chiniczR/README.md

 [![LinkedIn](https://img.shields.io/badge/-LINKEDIN-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rebeca-c/)

-### About me
-:computer: I'm a software engineer
+Hey folks!
+I'm a software enginneer (and soon to be graduate), doing some research work as well as some neat side projects.
+I've got some experience with web development (Vue, React, Node.js), data engineering (Python, SQL, BigQuery) and cloud-native development (AWS and GCP), amongst some other stuff.

+### What I'm up to
-:mortar_board: Finishing up my BSc in Software Engineering from the [JCT](https://www.jct.ac.il/)
+:mortar_board: Finishing my BSc in Software Engineering from the [Jerusalem College of Technology](https://www.jct.ac.il/)

 :briefcase: Working as a Data Analysis / Engineering research assistant for an academic research project